gchq/sleeper/docs/adr/transaction-log-state-store.md

 see a consistent view of which one happened first.
 We could then store this without checking for any other transactions being written at the same time.

-This produces a problem where if two writers' clocks are out of sync, one of them can insert a transaction into the log in the past, according to the other writer.
-Ideally we would like to only ever append at the end of the log, so we know no transaction will be inserted in between ones we have already seen.

-One approach would be to allow some slack, so that every time we want to know the current state we have to start at a previous point in the log and bring ourselves up to date.
-This causes problems for durability.
-If two updates are mutually exclusive, one of them may insert itself before the other one and cause the original update to be lost.
-The first writer may believe its update successful because there was a period of time before the second writer added a transaction before it.
+This produces a durability problem where if two writers' clocks are out of sync, one of them can insert a transaction into the log in the past, according to the other writer.
+If two updates are mutually exclusive, one of them may be inserted before the previous update, and cause the original update to be lost.
+The first writer may believe its update was successful because there was a period of time before the second writer added a transaction before it.

 We could design the system to allow for this slack and recover from transactions being undone over a short time period.
 This would be complicated to achieve, although it may allow for improved performance as updates don't need to wait.
 The